 - Install a fresh WordPress on any domain name and the server that you want.
 If you can do that on your local computer, it will be better, our main goal is to create a new temporary blog with any name and domain or even sub-domain.

 - After creating a new installation, you need to import your old database that includes your tables in the new installation.
-All you have to do is to drop your actual database tables and import your old data that will replace the actual information, just go to my last post about how to restore a WordPress blog and scroll down just under “Restore your Blog” subtitle.
+All you have to do is to drop your actual database tables and import your old data that will replace the actual information, and scroll down just under “Restore your Blog” subtitle.
 It will show you how to replace the new installation database with an old one, using phpMyAdmin.